 Let’s go ahead and see how you can use these selections of CAD software to edit an STL file.

-How to edit STL files using Autodesk 123D Design
+How to edit STL files using Autodesk Tinkercad

 When you download the model, it usually comes in a zip file.
-I did unzip the file and found the STL file which I then opened with 123D Design.
+I did unzip the file and found the STL file which I then opened with Tinkercad.

 The first thing I would like to do is to make the design editable by converting it into solid using the following feature.